 In Les Trois Vallées, the largest ski area in the world, you really need it to snow.
 And thankfully it does so regularly, carpeting this collection of picture-perfect ski-resort villages in a fluffy white blanket every winter.
 Courchevel, established in 1946, is one of the oldest resorts, and from here, you have access to 370 miles of slopes, and with a single pass you can ski all three valleys.

 But there’s a whole world of après-ski.
-As a French resort, Courchevel prides itself on its cuisine, with a range of options from reasonably priced to blow the budget, with a few Michelin stars scattered around too, such as the two-starred Pierre Gagnaire Pour Les Airelles, situated in the glamorous Les Airelles hotel (at 1,850m).
+As a French resort, Courchevel prides itself on its cuisine, with a range of options from reasonably priced to blow the budget.
+Gourmet restaurant La Table des Airelles serves up French cuisine with a southern accent and comes complete with an oyster bar, whilst Piero TT pays homage to neighbouring Italy’s culinary heritage – both to be found in the glamorous Les Airelles hotel (at 1,850m).

 6. Dolomite Camp, Namibia